JunGeng-Sysbio-Chalmers/CODY1.0_SourceCode/README.md

 The folder Figure1 ----> provides the data and code to produce the
                          figures in Fig.1

 The folder Figure2 ----> provides the data and code to produce the
-                         figures in Fig.2, and coculture, Supplementary Fig.6 The folder Figure3 ----> provides the data and code to produce the figures in Fig.3 and spatiotemporal
+                         figures in Fig.2, and coculture, Supplementary Fig.6

+The folder Figure3 ----> provides the data and code to produce the
+                         figures in Fig.3 and spatiotemporal
-                         profiles from newborn to 12 month The folder Figure4 ----> provides the data and code to produce the Figure4.
+                         profiles from newborn to 12 month

+The folder Figure4 ----> provides the data and code to produce the
+                         Figure4.

+Supplementary Figures are provided in the folder named "Supplementary Figures"

+Supplementary Datasets are provided in the folder named "Supplmenetary Datasets"

 ------------------------------------------------------------------------
 About simulation code : CODY1.0